-Chemical and Pesticide Usage - Potential Use of Herbicides in Lake Tahoe
+Chemical and Pesticide Usage - Herbicides in Lake Tahoe

-This is a rapidly developing topic.
 The use of aquatic herbicides was authorized (January 2022) for controlled and limited use in Lake Tahoe in the TKPOA Control Methods Test.
 Extensive information on the topic and TWSA involvement is included in this next section.
 The final decision on approval of an herbicide exemption was with the Lahontan RWQCB Board, with additional approval needed from TRPA.
 Current information is posted at: https://tahoekeysweeds.org